How to Use CDN with WooCommerce

 Why a CDN is Useful – Benefits

 The idea of adding another layer of CDN to the server may seem counterintuitive because it makes the hosting system sophisticated and complicates the content delivery.

-But the truth is you can reap huge benefits by using CDN unless you are an internet giant like Google or Amazon with a well-optimized network of superfast servers distributed all over the world.
+But the truth is you can reap huge benefits by utilising a CDN.
 Let’s go through some of the advantages of using CDN for websites.

 Offload content delivery load from the original server

 Reducing the bandwidth usage saves you from upgrading your hosting plan to an extent.

 Reducing the load on the server helps you to handle requests from more visitors at the same time.